neutralchaos18/Personal-Rocketry-Projects/10-Design-Reporting/Design-Report.md

 ## Conceptual Design
 ### System Architecture
 Below is a breakdown of the sounding rocket system elements:
-- **Nose cone** Ogive nose cone, manufactured in PLA using FDM.
+- Nose cone - Ogive nose cone, manufactured in PLA using FDM.
 The cone surfaces were sanded to a smooth finish.
 There is an attachment point for a shock cord.
-- **Body tube** ID60x660 mm cardboard body tube.
+- Body tube - ID60x660 mm cardboard body tube.
 Wall thickness of 2 mm.
-- **Thrust structure** Consists of a thrust ring at the base of the motor, centring ring at the top of the motor, and the tabs of the fins.
+- Thrust structure - Consists of a thrust ring at the base of the motor, centring ring at the top of the motor, and the tabs of the fins.
 Motor tube is a ID38x220 mm cardboard tube, with wall thickness of 1 mm.
-- **Fins** Trapezoidal fins, specified to be no greater than 3 mm thickness.
-Fin tabs are XXX
+- Fins - Trapezoidal fins, specified to be no greater than 3 mm thickness.
+Fin tabs are to be 100 mm long.
-- **Recovery system** Parachute and Nomex package that is ejected through the top of the body tube.
+- Recovery system - Parachute and Nomex package that is ejected through the top of the body tube.
-- **Launch guides** 1010-rail lugs.
+- Launch guides - 1010-rail lugs.

 ### Nose Cone
 The nose cone is selected to be 'ogive' as it is the most efficient shape for subsonic rockets.